 The castle is a place of life and conviviality and its location in the heart of the city allows people to pass through it or to go there for a stroll; the moat offers a place to relax.
 Let's not forget the gift shop-bookstore where you can bring home souvenirs, or one of the books from the Éditions du château collection!
-And why not swing by La Fraiseraie and enjoy an ice cream in the courtyard?
-LIKE THE CHATEAU'S PROGRAMME, TEMPORARY EXHIBITIONS ARE AN OPPORTUNITY TO QUESTION history and the contemporary world in order to constantly improve our understanding of them.
+TEMPORARY EXHIBITIONS ARE AN OPPORTUNITY TO QUESTION history and the contemporary world in order to constantly improve our understanding of them.
 Exhibitions come in two forms: those that are mostly in relation with the city, whether historical or societal in focus, and those that examine Nantes' relationship with other places.
 These exhibitions, often in association with major institutions or national or international museums, are the opportunity to present objects that are rarely exhibited in public.
-Since 2007, 30 exhibitions have been brought to the public, six of which were awarded the 'exhibition of national interest' label.
-Throughout April, the sensorial exhibition Inde.
-Reflets de mondes sacrés ("India.
-Reflections of Sacred Worlds") explores the country's three native religions - Hinduism, Jainism and Buddhism - through over 200 original objects.
-In May, the third edition of Expression(s) décoloniale(s) will be held at the museum, featuring some 20 works by world-renowned Cameroonian artist Barthélemy Toguo, alongside texts by Cameroonian historian François Wassouni.
-In October, the exhibition Genghis Khan will open its doors.
-This the first show in France ever to be entirely dedicated to one of history's greatest conquerors.
-Organized in partnership with Mongolia and with the support of many national museums, the exhibition will present certain pieces that have never been displayed in the West.
+Since 2007, 36 exhibitions have been brought to the public, seven of which were awarded the 'exhibition of national interest' label.
+Until April, the Knights exhibition presents a collection of European arms and armor dating from the Middle Ages and the Renaissance.
+This collection comes from the Stibbert Museum (Florence, Italy).
+During the summer, the Hokusai exhibition, developed with the Hokusai-kan Museum in Obuse, Japan, will feature more than 150 works, including some forty paintings.
+Most of the loaned works have never before been outside Japan.
 EVENTS FOR ALL AGES AND GROUPS ARE HELD THROUGHOUT THE YEAR.